Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

-Nutrafol and Hers are two brands we’ve covered before, and hair loss is an area with which we’ve come to be deeply familiar.
-So, for this review, we built on our existing base of knowledge on these topics with further study into what causes and potentially reverses female-pattern hair loss, and we reacquainted ourselves with the companies’ products to understand exactly how they measure up against one another.
-All told, we’ve put several hundred research hours into understanding which treatments offer consumers the greatest chances of restoring hair.
+Nutrafol and Hers are two brands we’ve covered before, and hair loss is an area with which we’ve become deeply familiar.
+So, for this review, we expanded on our existing knowledge and reacquainted ourselves with the companies’ products to understand exactly how they measure up.
+All told, we’ve invested several hundred research hours into understanding which treatments offer consumers the greatest chances of restoring hair.

 Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy and will continue to be monitored for updates by our editorial team.